uwblueprint/blueprint_intro_to_data_science/README.md

 **Additional Resources:** Will be posted after the talk

 ## Set Up
+Set up below was done on Mac.
+The steps should be similar for Windows and Linux.

 1. Open Terminal
 1. Clone this repo and go into the root directory of this project
     1. Run `git clone https://github.com/chrisjluc/blueprint_intro_to_data_science`